 Section 7.3.112.01 of the DLUDC requires text amendments to be approved through a Type IV review procedure as specified in Section 7.3.201.
-Staff recommends the Planning Commission pass a motion to proceed with the Type IV process by scheduling a public hearing on the proposed amendments.
+Staff recommends the Planning Commission pass a motion adopting the staff report and recommending the City Council approve the proposed amendments.